 The furnishing textiles used in Winterthur’s rooms have been a source of inspiration to interior designers since the 1930s.
 Some are significant for the historic fabrics from which they are made, including outstanding English, French, and Indian printed cottons as well as French silks, such as the magnificent curtains made from a silk designed in the 1760s by Philippe de Lasalle (1723–1804), one of the most successful silk designers of the 18th century.
 Others are exceptional examples of traditional interior design from the early 20th century, many of which were made by the influential firm of Ernest Lo Nano.

-For more on Winterthur’s collection of textiles and needlework, please see the quilts database, the virtual catalogue and Web cast of the past exhibition Who’s Your Daddy?
-Families in Early American Needlework, Galleries and New Acquisitions.
+For more on Winterthur’s collection of textiles and needlework, please see the quilts database and the virtual catalogue for the past exhibition Who’s Your Daddy?
+Families in Early American Needlework.

 Books about Winterthur Textiles and Needlework

 Eaton, Linda.
 Quilts in a Material World: Selections from the Winterthur Collection.
 New York: Harry N. Abrams, 2007.

 Montgomery, Florence M. Printed Textiles: English and American Cottons and Linens, 1700–1850.
 New York: Viking Press, 1970.

 Montgomery, Florence M. Textiles in America, 1650–1870: A dictionary based on original documents, prints and paintings, commercial records, American merchants’ papers, shopkeepers’ advertisements, and pattern books with original swatches of cloth.
 New York: W. W. Norton & Co., 2007.